bldjad1488/bldjad1488/README.md

 📍 I'm from Moscow, Russia
 ❤️ I love cute dogs, programming for Apple devices, and many other different technical things

-👩🏼‍💻 Currently, I learn Swift deeper,  Objective-C, and computer science
+👩🏼‍💻 Currently, I learn Vapor, Objective-C (not regular), some computer science and design patterns

 🥰 Things I code with: